Ted Tattermusch: Career

 Tattermusch made his professional debut for SV Meppen in the 3.
 Liga on 31 July 2019, coming on as a substitute in the 87th minute for Deniz Undav in the 4–2 away win against Chemnitzer FC.

+On 3 September 2024, Tattermusch signed with Carl Zeiss Jena until the end of the 2024–25 season.

+On 12 June 2025, Tattermusch joined Energie Cottbus.

 Personal life

 Tattermusch is the son of former Bundesliga footballer Reinhold Tattermusch, who also played for Meppen during his career.